PhantomAppDevelopment/firebase-as3/auth/README.md

 Once you have got the `access_token` you are ready to perform secure operations against the Firebase Database and Firebase Storage services.

+In this guide and examples, the `access_token` and `authToken` represent the same value.